fritzrehde/chip8/README.md

 ## Features

-- Customisable foreground and background colours.
-- Customisable rates for instructions executed per second and frames rendered per second (see section on design decisions below for how this was made possible), e.g. for speedrunning.
+- The number of instructions executed per second and frames rendered per second can be configured independently (see section on design decisions below on how this was made possible).
+This allows, for example, speeding up execution for speedrunning.
+- The game's display (fixed 64:32 aspect ratio) is scaled up to the largest size that fits inside the desktop window while preserving its aspect ratio, with unused space filled by letterboxing.
+- Customisable foreground, background and letterbox colours.

 ## Design decisions I am proud of